 - 1) Academic Warning / Probation indicates that continued enrollment is dependent upon improvement.
-A written warning is provided indicating the area in need of improvement to attain satisfactory progress.
-An action plan will be developed with program faculty to provide a timeline for improvement. - 2) Suspension is suspension from the Program for a specified period of time when time is needed to thoroughly investigate an incident.
+A verbal or written warning is provided indicating the area in need of improvement to attain satisfactory progress.
+An action plan will be developed with program faculty to provide a timeline for improvement. - 2) Suspension occurs when an incident requires thorough investigation and a student is suspended from the Program for a specified period of time.
 It may also be used in cases of serious infractions where dismissal is being considered.
 Written notification of reason for suspension and a timeline is provided to the student.
-All time missed due to suspension will be made up at the discretion of the Program Director. - 3) Expulsion / Dismissal is the denial of the right to continue to participate in the Sanford Sonography Program.
+All time missed due to suspension will be made up at the discretion of the Program Director. - 3) Expulsion / Dismissal is the denial of the right to continue to participate in the Program.
 Termination from the Program will result if the Program Director determines progress unsatisfactory or for behavioral reasons including, but not limited to: - Unprofessional or unethical behavior - Academic failure or failure to maintain progress in clinical competency - Violations of personal and professional conduct, scholastic honesty, or public law - Repeated tardiness and absenteeism - Abuse of alcohol and/or drugs